casper-network/docs/source/docs/casper/developers/dapps/technology-stack.md

 # dApp Technology Stack

-There are 3 layers to building a decentralized application that interacts with the Casper Network: Front-end, backend, and blockchain.
+There are 3 layers to building a decentralized application that interacts with a Casper network: Front-end, backend, and on-chain logic.
 This document outlines lists the requirements for each.

 ## Front-End